 - Asian viewers experienced significantly higher startup delays, with the medium around 1600ms.

 - Looking at the 80th percentile, North America has lower startup delay than Europe.
-One explanation is that, the initial retrieval includes a version discovery step via RDR protocol, which requires a fresh response from the producer, and I have a producer in North America but none in Europe.
+One explanation is that, the initial retrieval includes a version discovery step that requires a fresh response from the producer, and I have a producer in North America but none in Europe.

 From the previous charts, we can see that the video playback experience is much better in Europe and North America than in Asia.
 Correlating with this "router distance" chart, we can see that Asian viewers tend to use a router farther away (average 2948 KM) than European and North American viewers (average 1071 KM and 1073 KM).